Introduction

 Kog'Maw etc) with

 Infinite Duress late game).
 Rather, you should play to your strengths which lie in your ability to completely remove your team's primary focus from a team-fight by timing your ultimate and not initiating.
 To maximise this fairly unique ability defense is your best form of offense and flat armor seals provide extra early game defence in line with your mastery setup.
 Solo top will most likely throw at your more AD champions than AP’s hence these are more useful than magic resist.
-Glyphs are a bit of a toss-up.
-My personal preference is with cool down per-level glyphs as the main alternative; magic resist per-level are taken with late-game survivability in mind, which is a good idea however with my item build most of my defence comes from magic resist.
+Glyphs are also a bit of a no-brainer, with flat magic resist being your best bet in case of early ganks from an AP jungler or mixed damage (or even purely AP) solo-top champions.
 Most of your trouble as

 Warwick during teamfights will come from AP carries rather than AD as WW excels in melee situations.
 For example, a fed